jamiejamiebobamie/pegaFlashcards/notes.md

 Relevant records
 	items that define and are most likely to be reused for a case or data type What can you configure as a relevant record?
 	Fields / properties
 	Views / sections
 	Processes / flows
 	User actions / flow actions
 	Correspondences
 a record is automatically marked as relevant when
-	you create them by using Data Designer or Case Designer duplicate case
+	you create them by using Data Designer or Case Designer duplicate case is ?
-	a case that has many of the same data values as another case already in the system.
-	matching data is not an issue. it’s a specific combination of data values search duplicate cases process
+	a case that has many of the same data values as another case already in the system. matching data is not an issue. it’s a specific combination of data values search duplicate cases process
 	helps users identify and resolve duplicate cases